ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

    NOAHMP
    Noah-MP
       The Noah Multi-Physics (Noah-MP) land surface model (LSM) is an open-source, community-developed LSM that has been incorporated into the UFS Weather Model (WM).
-It is the UFS WM's land component.
+It is a UFS WM land component.

    NUOPC
    National Unified Operational Prediction Capability